SwissDataScienceCenter/renku/docs/introduction/index.rst

 Renku consists of a collection of services, including a web-based user interface and a command-line client, exploiting in a coherent setup the joint features of:
-* GitLab - version control
+* GitLab -  repository management
 * JupyterHub - Interactive Notebooks
 * Kubernetes - Container Orchestration
 * Keycloak - Identity and Access Management
-* Python - Scripting, glue logic and much more...
+* Python - Scripting & glue logic

 Here is a quick, high-level overview of Renku features as of late August, 2018.